luidale/convert_SoftMax_data/README.md

     or

-2) you can run also provided stand-alone executable whithout any prerequisites (single portable exe file which works out of the box).
+2) you can run also provided stand-alone executable without any prerequisites (single portable exe-file which works out of the box).

     Currently provided:

     [convert_SoftMax_data3_win8+.exe](https://github.com/luidale/convert_SoftMax_data/blob/master/convert_SoftMax_data3_win8+.exe)   - works at least in Windows 10 and Windows 8 (other OS-s not tested).

 ## Input
-**In general input has to be SoftMax output in column and txt format.**
+**Input has to be SoftMax output in column and txt format.**

+**Wells have to be in groups, non groupped wells are discarded**

 SoftMax output can be organized in different ways: